 Advertising - Advertising costs are expensed when incurred, with the exception of production costs which are expensed the first time advertising takes place.
-Advertising costs, consisting primarily of media ads, were \$29,436,157, \$22,127,170, and \$15,374,392, in 2018, 2017, and 2016, respectively.
-As of December 31, 2018 and 2017 we had \$255,749 and \$244,079, respectively, of production cost in prepaid expense, representing advertising that had yet to take place.
+Advertising costs, consisting primarily of media ads, were \$34,260,620, \$29,436,157, and \$22,127,170, in 2019, 2018, and 2017, respectively.
+As of December 31, 2019, and 2018 we had \$594,000 and \$255,749, respectively, of production cost in prepaid expense, representing advertising that had yet to take place.

 Shipping and Handling Costs/Freight Out - Costs incurred for shipping and handling are included in selling, general, and administrative expenses within the statement of operations and comprehensive loss.
 Shipping and handling costs primarily consist of costs associated with moving finished products to customers, including costs associated with our distribution center and the cost of shipping products to customers through third-party carriers.
-Shipping and handling cost totaled \$15,886,195, \$12,892,928, and \$11,202,392 for the years ended December 31, 2018, 2017, and 2016, respectively.
+Shipping and handling cost totaled \$19,820,836, \$15,886,195, and \$12,892,928 for the years ended December 31, 2019, 2018, and 2017, respectively.

-Research & development - Research and development costs consist of expenses to develop and test new products.
+Research & Development - Research and development costs consist of expenses to develop and test new products.
 The costs are expensed as incurred.
-Research and development costs totaled \$486,797, \$284,574 and \$470,150 for the years ended December 31, 2018, 2017 and 2016, respectively.
+Research and development costs totaled \$1,157,058, \$486,797 and \$284,574 for the years ended December 31, 2019, 2018 and 2017, respectively.

 Share-based Compensation - The Company recognizes share-based compensation based on the value of the portion of share-based payment awards that is ultimately expected to vest during the period.
-Share-based compensation expense recognized in the statement of operations included compensation expense for share-based payment awards granted subsequent to December 31, 2006, based on the grant date fair value estimated.
+The Company estimates grant date fair value of its options using the Black-Scholes Merton option-pricing model.
 Share awards are amortized under the straight-line method over the requisite service period of the entire award.
-Upon the adoption of ASU 2016-09, the Company no longer estimates expected forfeitures but accounts for forfeitures as they occur.
+The Company accounts for forfeitures as they occur.